violaaas/music/arrangements/README.md

 ### What to Wear:

-Coordinate with your group on what works best.
+Coordinate with your group on what works best for everyone.

 ### Sound Recording: